We are happy to announce that the 2017 edition will take place in the Château de Giez, a private castle near the town of Yverdon-les-Bains.

 Yuuki and Silvia

-Our intent is to provide a violin-piano duo course of the highest international level to inspire young conservatoire and hochschule-level students to explore the fascinating aspects of duo chamber music in a detailed manner and supportive environment.
+Our intent is to provide a violin-piano duo course of the highest international level to inspire young conservatoire and university-level students to explore the fascinating aspects of duo chamber music in a detailed manner and supportive environment.
 By first providing each participant with individual tuition followed by open masterclasses, each duo will receive both concentrated work on this essential repertoire as well as the irreplaceable benefits of performance.

 Can I Apply as an Individual?